axelarnetwork/interchain-token-service/docs/index.md

 | ------ | ----- | ------------------------------------------- |
 | params | bytes | the data to be used for the initialization. |

-## IStandardizedTokenProxy

-_Proxy contract for StandardizedToken contracts.
-Inherits from FixedProxy and implements IStandardizedTokenProxy._

 ### WrongImplementation

 ```solidity